UPPMAX/R-python-julia-matlab-HPC/docs/python/batchPython.rst

         .. code-block:: sh

             #!/bin/bash
-            #SBATCH -A luXXXX-Y-ZZZ # Change to your own after the course
+            #SBATCH -A lu2024-7-80 # Change to your own after the course
             #SBATCH --time=00:10:00 # Asking for 10 minutes
             #SBATCH -n 1 # Asking for 1 core